afeld/computing-in-context/lab_8_guide.md

    statsmodels
    ```

-1. Launch JupyterLab.

 ## Try it!

+1. Create a `lab_8.ipynb` notebook.
-Run [this example](https://plotly.com/python/linear-fits/#Linear-fit-trendlines-with-Plotly-Express) in your local Jupyter.
+1. Run [this example](https://plotly.com/python/linear-fits/#Linear-fit-trendlines-with-Plotly-Express) in that notebook.

 _FYI `px.data.tips()` loads one of [Plotly's sample datasets](https://plotly.com/python-api-reference/generated/plotly.express.data.html).
 You don't need that when plotting other datasets._